hylian-modding/ML64-TPRandoLoader/README.md

 └── Randomizer.us.gci
  ```

  If the mod does not detect these folders, it will generate them automatically.
 Furthermore, if the "Randomizer.us.gci" file is not found, it will download it from TPR's official [download](https://tprandomizer.com/downloads/) page.
-The TPR seeds themselves must be manually places into the seeds folder.
+The TPR seeds themselves must be manually placed into the seeds folder.

 #
  When loading your game, TPRandoLoader will auto-enable the REL Loader via an embedded Gecko Code.